 - have joint family income that qualifies for a Community Services Card

 - have three or more children entered as candidates for the year with fees totalling more than $200

 The Financial Assistance application form is available from Term 2.
-Contact Mrs Sole in the Admin Block or download from the NZQA website here.
+Contact Mrs Werner in the Admin Block or download from the NZQA website here.

-Applications for Financial Assistance must be handed to Mrs Sole; the deadline for applying for financial assistance is (date to be confirmed).
+Applications for Financial Assistance must be handed to Mrs Werner; the deadline for applying for financial assistance is (date to be confirmed).